 Payouts Can Be Substantial

 In some cases, the jury awards given or the settlements reached are for considerable amounts of money.
-If your lawsuit ends up winning, it may pay out enough to allow you to handle the medical expenses related to CP while you’re raising your child and allow that child to pay for their own expenses when they’re older.
+If your lawsuit ends up winning, it may pay out enough to allow you to handle the medical expenses related to Cerebral Palsy while you’re raising your child and allow that child to pay for their own expenses when they’re older.
 This is a reason that many parents opt to file such lawsuits when medical negligence caused their child’s birth injuries.

 There Are Limitations